coolmule0/coolmule0.github.io/content/demonstrating.md

 date: 2022-07-14T13:59:19+01:00
 ---

-I have been able to assist in teaching modules at the University of Sheffield as a PhD student
+I have been able to assist in teaching the following modules at the University of Sheffield as a PhD student.

 ## 2021-2022